uche789/calendar-bits/docs/generated-data.md

 }
 ```

-### `data`
+### `calendarValues`

-The `data` attribute is an object with 6 keys ranging from 1-6.
+The `calendarValues` attribute is an object with 6 keys ranging from 1-6.
 Each number indicates a row in the calendar.
 Each key (row) has an array of 7 data fields (columns) for the dates from Sunday to Saturday.

 |Sun|Mon|Tue|Wed|Thu|Fri|Sat|
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|